Making strategy work is more difficult than strategy making.

 Strategy as Practice

-The good news is that orchestrating an effective cascade of strategic conversations and choices – one of the most important activities in any organization – also provides an excellent way to build your collective conversational capacity.
+The good news is that orchestrating a cascade of strategic conversations and choices – one of the most important activities in any organization – provides an excellent way to build your collective conversational capacity.

 In this workshop participants will learn to create the following: